fool0013/red-s-dotfiles/README.md

-# red-s-dotfiles
+# my arch dot
-hey im red. these are my 24/25 dotfiles
+my name is andrew. this is my linux